 Para means apart from, alongside, or next to.
 It is from Latin, to ward off.
 Normal is something that is accepted and conforms to a standard, so paranormal means something apart from or outside the norm.
 Super means something extraordinary.
 So, the supernatural is something above and beyond what is natural.

 The unknown covers a range of things that each subculture labels.
 This way, the experience fits within the worldview.
 Western thought links the supernatural with the spirit world.
 It is where we get the concepts of angels, devils, and demons.
 They link the paranormal with phenomena like UFOs, aliens, and cryptozoology creatures.
-It includes a range of things from popular culture, such as Bigfoot, the Loch Ness Monster, zombies, and vampires.
+It includes various things from popular culture, such as Bigfoot, the Loch Ness Monster, zombies, and vampires.

 Discover the Truth about Paranormal Beliefs

-If you believe in aliens and you see something unusual in the sky, you will classify it as a UFO.
+If you believe in aliens and see something unusual in the sky, you will classify it as a UFO.
 If you believe in spiritual entities, the same event is an angel.
-So, your beliefs will tell how you how to classify your experience.
+So, your beliefs will tell you how to classify your experience.